MJRasicci/Tailwind.MSBuild/README.md

 ## About The Project

 Tailwind.MSBuild is a NuGet package that adds MSBuild tasks for building Tailwind CSS to your project.
 With this package, you can easily integrate Tailwind CSS into your .NET project and automatically generate your stylesheets as part of your project's build process.
-It uses the [Tailwind Standalone CLI][tailwind-cli] so there are no additional dependencies and you do not have to have npm installed.
+It will also download the [Tailwind Standalone CLI][tailwind-cli] so you don't need to have npm installed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>